pypeaday/zfs-ops/README.md

 # TODO

 1. don't use `hosts` folder.
 Change that to a server directory with functional names like "AppSrvPrd" etc.
+2. Aurora backup is broken because I can't install syncoid/sanoid on the host, and I can't see the zfs datasets in an ubuntu distrobox

 ## What This Does NOT Do